6SL7 SRPP / KT77 Class-A Push-Pull Tube Amplifier

 This project (Oddwatt 225) is a follow on to a previous tube amp project of mine.
 The Oddwatt, a ECC802S SRPP / EL84 (6BQ5) Push-Pull Tube Amp that worked so well that I thought I would pursue the concept a bit further.
 That's the great thing about diy projects, they never end.
 Something else that never ends is the caution you must exercise when building tube equipment.
 This amplifier uses dangerous voltages that have the potential to deliver a fatal shock.
 Please be careful.
 If you aren't experienced with such voltages, then perhaps this is not the project for you.

 I had a few goals in mind when I started.
 Mostly, I wanted a bit more power.
 My main speakers (Dayton MTMs) are rather inefficient (87 dB/W).
 Neither my modified S-5 Electronics K-12M Tube Amplifier Kit with about 5 watts per channel nor the Oddwatt with around 10 per channel would deliver the levels of sound I wanted.
 There were also some modifications I wanted to try with the new amp.
 A few limits were put on the project as well.
 I already had Edcor output transformers from a project that didn't get built.
 Since transformers are a major cost, I didn't want to buy more.
 I decided that since the new amp was a follow on to the earlier one I would start a naming system.
 The new name is based on an old time tradition of listing the number of channels (2) and the power output per channel (25).
 As you will see later other versions up to a 264 and perhaps higher are possible (at least the theory says).
 As I sort of alluded to, I encountered a rather unexpected but really pleasant discovery in building the amplifier.
 The design is easily scalable from about 5 watts per channel to over 50 (and perhaps as much as 80).
 Changing one resistor in each channel will allow the use of any of the power tubes that share the base layout of a 6L6GC.
 This includes 6V6, 6CA7, EL34, KT66, KT77 and KT88.
-There is a good selection of these tubes Tube Depot - NOS and new production.
-With a switch to swap the resistors, you can go from one type to another without fuss.
+There is a good selection of these tubes at Tube Depot, both NOS and new production.
+With a switch to swap the resistors, you can go from one tube type to another without fuss.
 I'll explain how this works later.
 The primary limitations to the swaps are the dissipation of the tubes and the exact value of the B+ voltage available.
 Anything from about 250 to 500 (depending on the output tubes) can be used.
 For the highest power versions using 6550s and KT88 there are a few other simple changes if you go to B+ voltages over about 400.

 Now with the transformers a limiting factor, it made the initial selection of tubes a lot easier.
 I really wanted to use all octal tubes.
 Those big bottles really look cool glowing in the dark.
 Based on price, the choice was originally narrowed down to either 6V6s or 6L6GCs.
 Either would work well with the output transformers.
 The 6V6s would not be more powerful than the EL84s in Oddwatt so the choice was for the JJ 6L6GC tubes.
 These are inexpensive and readily available.
 Shortly thereafter I discovered that the newly manufactured JJ KT77 tubes were available so I switched to them for the final project.
 They have distortion levels little a bit lower than the 6L6GCs.
 The price was only a dollar more per tube.